Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/docs/index.md

 #### Normal maps

-As indicated in the [Godot documentation](https://docs.godotengine.org/en/stable/tutorials/3d/spatial_material.html#normal-map), normal maps are expected to use OpenGL convention (X+, Y-, Z+).
+As indicated in the [Godot documentation](https://docs.godotengine.org/en/stable/tutorials/3d/spatial_material.html#normal-map), normal maps are expected to use OpenGL convention (X+, Y+, Z+).
 So it is possible that normalmaps you find online use a different convention.

 To help with this, the import tool allows you to flip Y, in case the normalmap uses DirectX convention.